 Uses: Naturalize in open woodlands, or underneath deciduous trees and shrubs.
 Use as a groundcover or combine with other early bulbs such as daffodils and species tulips.

 This exceptionally hardy bulb, native to Siberia, Russia, and Eurasia, is one of the first to bloom in early spring.
 Brilliant blue bell-shaped flowers grow singularly on slender stems above the grass-like foliage.
 Bulbs multiply and naturalize quickly, and plants may also self sow.
 ‘Alba’ is a white flowered variety.
+Note: Siberian squill has been noted as being invasive in certain areas (see where).

 Photo by: Janet Loughrey